adan2013/HA-Backend/README.md

 ### ReminderService
 It is a group service that contains all the micro-integrations related to reminders - for example: ready laundry or opened main doors.

+### WaterLeak
+The service is responsible for monitoring the water leak sensors and triggering the notification and sound alarm if the water is detected.

 ### WeatherService
 Is collecting weather data from the OpenWeatherMap API by using "OneCall API 3.0".
 The air quality index is collected from the AQICN API, because I was unhappy with the measurement precision of the Air Pollution API from OpenWeatherMap.